dive2Pro/roam-tabs/README.md

 **Shift** + click on tabs

-## you can drag & drop to reorder tabs
+## Drag & drop to reorder tabs

-## you can right click on the tab to close tab or tabs
+## Right click on the tab to close tab or tabs

+## Keyboard shortcut for closing the current tab